optimizely/agent/tests/acceptance/README.md

 First, do everything from the agent's root directory.

+Python version 3.7 or greater is required.
-It is recommended to set up a python virtual environment (Py version 3.7+).
+It is recommended to set up a python virtual environment.
 Activate virtual environment.
 Install requirements `pip install -r tests/acceptance/requirements.txt`